Guide2026-04-138 min

 -H "Content-Type: application/json" \

-When to use specs vs templates vs AI generation
+When to use intent vs brief vs code

 ApproachBest forSpeedCost